 It’s common to experience a change in mood occasionally or to go through a short period of feeling elated or blue.
 But if your behavior is unpredictable for a number of days or longer, it may be a sign of something more serious.

 You may feel grumpy one minute and happy the next.
 You may also have emotions that can cause damage to your life.

 For example, you may:

-- be so excitable that you find yourself unable to control urges to spend money, confront people, or engage in other uncontrollable behaviors
+- be so excitable that you find yourself unable to control urges to spend money, confront people, or engage in other uncontrollable or risky behaviors

 - feel like you want to harm yourself or end your life

 - be unable to visit friends, get enough sleep, go to work, or even get out of bed